travellocal/armstrong-react/readme.md

 Dropdownselect has been renamed to AutoCompleteInput to better reflect what it actually does

+#### Form - Inputs

+leftOverlayText and rightOverlayText are now leftOverlayContent and rightOverlayContent.
+They also accept either a string or an element

 ## Introduction

 A library of components for React/SCSS interface development.